Why an SSL Certificate?

 Bearing in mind, buying a certificate from a certification authority to equip the server for one specific machine seems set to be potentially tedious and proportionally even more costly.

-Alternative Sources for TLS/SSL Certificates
+Alternative Sources for SSL Certificates for Remote Desktop Connections

 One alternative for obtaining these public key certificates is that often, at the time of purchase, website hosts provide the associated certificate for the domain along with the website’s domain name.
 That makes it possible to benefit from an address such as https://my-domain.com.